 One disadvantage of oral chemotherapy is that a person may forget to take the medication or not take it correctly.

-The World Health Organization (WHO) estimate that only about 50 percent of people take their medications correctly.
+The World Health Organization (WHO) estimate that only about

 When a person does not take oral chemotherapy drugs precisely as a doctor recommends, the following problems may occur: